Jamie is a star college student.

 Depression can impact anyone, not just the people who seem to be the most lonely, sad, or unmotivated.

-Knowing how to recognize the signs of depression can help you know when it's time to support a friend or ask for help yourself.
+Understanding the signs of depression can help you know when it's time to support a friend or ask for help yourself.

 The Signs Of Depression